theideasmith/statskit/README.md

 ## Expectation

 You can compute the expectation of a random variable with respect to a function.
-Due to the way statskit works, any function you pass must be given as its antiderivative.
-So if you wanted to compute `E[f]` you must use `F` as the function passed.
+Due to the way statskit computes expected value of a numerical as opposed to symbolic distribution, if you want to compute teh expectation of a function `f` you must pass its antiderivative `F`, like so:

 ```
 expectation = X.E[ F ]